isomerpages/edb-pix/_build-your-team/Key administrative steps/For companies relocating foreign employees.md

 **Why is this important:** <br>Access to myMOM Portal is required to apply for EP and S Pass for your employees.
 It is also the portal to use to renew, issue, or cancel work passes for your employees.

-**How to access myMOM Portal:**<br> You will need a Corppass account and have your [Corppass admin or sub-admin](https://www.corppass.gov.sg/corppass/common/userguides) [assign myMOMPortal to your Corppass account](https://www.mom.gov.sg/eservices/services/mymom-portal#what-do-i-need-before-i-can-use-mymom-portal).
-Once you have done so, you may login to myMOM Portal [here.](https://www.mom.gov.sg/eservices/services/mymom-portal)
+**How to access myMOM Portal:**<br> You will need a Corppass account and have your <a target="_blank" href="https://www.corppass.gov.sg/corppass/common/userguides">Corppass admin or sub-admin</a> assign<a target="_blank" href="https://www.mom.gov.sg/eservices/services/mymom-portal#what-do-i-need-before-i-can-use-mymom-portal"> myMOMPortal to your Corppass account</a>.

+Once you have done so, you may login to myMOM Portal <a target="_blank" href="https://www.mom.gov.sg/eservices/services/mymom-portal">here.</a>

 ### For all other passes